Saidat23/devops.pbl/LEMP.md

 # WEB STACK IMPLEMENTATION (LEMP STACK)
 ---
-  This is a similar stack to Project 1.
+  This project is similar to Project 1.
 LEMP is an acronymn for Linux, Nginx, MySQL, PHP or Python, or Perl.
 This are individual technologies used together for a specific technology product.
-In this project, Similar stack would be implemented, using an alternative Web Server – NGINX, it is also popular and widely used by websites.
+In this project, Similar stack would be implemented, using an alternative Web Server – NGINX, to create a dynamic and high-performing websites.
+We would dive into the architecture of the LEMP stack, understanding how Linux provides a solid foundation, Nginx serves as a Powerful web server, Database is handled by MySQL and PHP empowers server-side.
+In this project, we would set up a Linux environment, configure Nginx for optimal performance, manage MySQL databases and develop PHP code to bring the applications to life.
+Through this exercise, we would explore techniques for handling user requests, interact with databases, process forms and implement robust security measures.
+Also work with popular development frameworks and tools that elevates productivity and simplify the web application development process.

 ## LAUNCHING YOUR INSTANCE.
 ---